coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 may depend on them.
 The types obtained by abstracting away the context from the type of each hole-placer are also printed.

-.. cmdv:: Show Conjectures.
+.. cmdv:: Show Conjectures

 It prints the list of the names of all the theorems that are currently being proved.
 As it is possible to start proving a previous lemma during the proof of a theorem, this list may contain several names.

-.. cmdv:: Show Intro.
+.. cmdv:: Show Intro

 If the current goal begins by at least one product, this command prints the name of the first product, as it would be